SPAM and other unwanted messages

-Images depicting child pornography should be reported to law enforcement or the National Center for Missing and Exploited Children who will forward the complaint to law enforcement.
+Images depicting child pornography should be reported to law enforcement.

 Faculty and staff using the campus Exchange server can forward improperly classified messages to the anti-spam vendor using the following procedure.
 This may enable them to improve their anti-spam services: